 The Maximum Channel Time field indicates the maximum duration the STA will, or needs to, remain on the channel to receive a GAS Initial Response, a GAS Comeback Response, or Group Addressed GAS Response, expressed as a multiple of 10 TUs beginning from the end of the PPDU carrying this element.
 The field has a valid range of 1–255.

-The Fragment ID field, when present in the GAS Comeback Request, indicates the fragment the STA is requesting.
+The Fragment ID field, when present in the GAS Comeback Request Fragment or the GAS Comeback Response, indicates the fragment the STA is requesting.
+If it is present in the GAS Initial Request, it indicates that the query request will be transmitted using GAS Comeback Request Fragment and GAS Comeback Response frames that support GAS fragmentation.
 It is present only when the Fragment ID Flag subfield is set to 1 in the GAS Flags field.

 The Number of Response Map Duples field indicates the number of Response Map Duple subfields contained in the Response Map Duples field.
 It is present only when the Response Map Flag subfield is set to 1 in the GAS Flags field.
 When present, the Number of Response Map Duples field is set to a nonzero value and the value of zero is reserved.